 Those with good resilience often have better self-assurance and confidence.
-They are more likely to actively speak up and contribute and can express themselves more clearly and constructively.
+They are more likely to speak up actively and contribute, and can express themselves more clearly and constructively.
 Idea-sharing in a business is crucial for exploring all options and encouraging creativity.